UPenn SEAS: DrJava Introduction

 Welcome to UPenn's DrJava primer.
 This guide is intended to get you used to the basics of using the DrJava IDE (Integrated Development Environment).

-Running DrJava
+1. Running DrJava and Setting Preferences

 First, make sure you have properly installed DrJava (and the DJK).
 If you need to install one or both, and/or if you need to show DrJava where to find tools.jar, see these instructions.